espressif/esp-docs/docs/en/writing-documentation/formatting-documents-for-translation.rst

 .. note::

     This document only describes formatting rules that facilitate translation.
-For other formatting rules, see `Espressif Manual of Style <https://espressifsystems.sharepoint.com/sites/Documentation/Internal%20Documents1/Espressif-Manual-of-Style.pdf>`_.
+For other formatting rules, see Espressif Manual of Style.